Democratic Coalition (Hungary)

-The Democratic Coalition (Demokratikus Koalíció /hu/, DK /hu/) is a social democratic and social-liberal political party in Hungary led by Klára Dobrev.
+The Democratic Coalition (Demokratikus Koalíció /hu/, DK /hu/) is a social democratic and social-liberal political party in Hungary.
 Founded in 2010 by former prime minister Ferenc Gyurcsány as a faction within the Hungarian Socialist Party (MSZP), the Democratic Coalition split from the MSZP on 22 October 2011 and became a separate party.
-It has fifteen MPs in the National Assembly and two MEPs in the European Parliament.
+Until the 2026 parliamentary election it had fifteen MPs in the National Assembly, but at those elections it failed to reach the 5% threshold required and so no longer has any representatives there, although it still has two MEPs in the European Parliament.

 History

 Within the Socialist Party

 On 5 October 2010, Ferenc Gyurcsány announced to the Socialist Party (MSZP) party executive that he was founding a platform named the Democratic Coalition within the party.
 He stated that he would organize "a broad, open social community for 1989 Democrats", and political representation for them.
 The mood at the meeting was calm, but several party officials expressed disagreement with him.
 The plan, however, pushed through.

 The Democratic Coalition held its inaugural meeting at 2 p.m. in the Szent István Park in the 13th District on 22 October 2010.
 Meanwhile, MSZP deputy chairman András Balogh told newspaper Népszava that the party performed poorly at the elections due to several mistakes which included incompetence of Gyurcsány's while in government, the abandonment of left-wing values, complacency, and the fact that Gyurcsány was involved in corruption.
 The former prime minister's group became the MSZP's seventh platform.

 The platforms within the MSZP held a debate in May 2011 on whether the party should develop as an alliance between left-wing groups or a collective party welcoming non-leftist groups and politicians – a broader alternative to the ruling party Fidesz.
 The latter idea was only supported by the Democratic Coalition Platform.
 Representatives from all seven platforms of the party agreed that the Socialists did not need a "chieftain", an "Orbán of the Left", but a team leader.
 This was according to István Hiller, the head of the Social Democratic Platform, in an interview with reporters during a break of the meeting.
 He dismissed Gyurcsány's idea of embracing liberal and conservative trends, stating that Gyurcsány's model would make the party dysfunctional.